fabric-testbed/MeasurementFramework/ansible/README.md

 For developing the Fabric Rack system:
 * Run `ansible-playbook playbook_get_fabric_deployment_files.yml`.
 This will download the fabric-hosts and vars file from fabric-deployment repo and place them into `tmp_deployment_files` directory.
 * Install to the rack using `ansible-playbook -i tmp_deployment_files/fabric-hosts playbook_fabric_rack_prometheus_install.yml --vault-password-file <vault-password-file> --extra-vars "rack_to_install=<sitename>" --diff` where `<sitename>` is the short site name and `<valut-password-file>` is the path to the file that contains the vault password.
-Once you are done you maner remove the downloaded files using `ansible-playbook playbook_remove_fabric_deploymnet_files.yml`.
+* Once you are done you may remove the downloaded files using `ansible-playbook playbook_remove_fabric_deploymnet_files.yml`.
 Be cautious not to remove any hosts or variable files you created or altered.

 Notes:
 * The `tmp_deployment_files` directory is provided as a safe place to hold the needed hosts and vars files.
 Those directories have `.gitignore` files to help prevent commiting private/sensitive data to the repo.
 However if you delete the `.gitignore` file and leave data in those directories, the data maybe pushed back out to the repo.
 Be careful.